Brisbane Australia Temple: History

 On 26 May 2001, Kenneth Johnson presided at the groundbreaking ceremony and site dedication.
-Construction of the temple began in November 2001 and took 18 months.
+Construction of the temple began in November 2001 and took 18 months to complete.

 A public open house was held from 10 May through 7 June 2003.
 The Brisbane Australia Temple was dedicated on 15 June 2003 by LDS Church president Gordon B. Hinckley.
 It was the 80th temple dedicated by Hinckley during his tenure as church president.

 In 2020, like all the church's others, the Brisbane Australia Temple was closed for a time in response to the COVID-19 pandemic.

 Design and architecture

 The building has a traditional Latter-day Saint temple design.
 Designed by Phillips, Smith, Conwell Architects, the temple's architecture reflects both the cultural heritage of the Brisbane area and its spiritual significance to the church.

 The temple is on a 0.86-acre plot overlooking the Brisbane River, with surrounding landscaping of water fountains, palm trees, and stepped gardens.

 The structure was constructed with light gray granite.
 The interior has several original artworks, including a painting in the foyer of Mt.
 Mitchell by Queensland artist Ken Wenzel.
 Mt.
 Mitchell is a landmark located near Queensland’s border with New South Wales.
 Additionally, the first ordinance room “features a mural on three walls painted by Utah artist, Linda Curly-Christensen.
 The scene shows the Glasshouse Mountains, a panoramic part of Queensland in the hinterland north of Brisbane.”

 The temple includes two ordinance rooms, two sealing rooms, and a baptistry, each designed for ceremonial use.

 The design has elements representing Latter-day Saint symbolism, to provide deeper spiritual meaning to the temple's appearance and function.
 Symbolism is important to church members and include the statue of the angel Moroni on top of the temple’s spire.
 The statue represents “the restoration of the gospel of Jesus Christ.”
 As with many Latter-day Saint temples, the statue on the Brisbane Australia Temple faces east, to symbolize the scriptural belief that Jesus Christ will arrive from the east during the Second Coming.